manwar/theweeklychallenge/content/blog/lexical-method-v542.md

 <br>

-For those curious about what else is included om this latest release, all the details are documented in the [**perldelta page**](https://metacpan.org/release/CONTRA/perl-5.42.0-RC1/view/pod/perldelta.pod).
+For those curious about what else is included in this latest release, all the details are documented in the [**perldelta page**](https://metacpan.org/release/CONTRA/perl-5.42.0-RC1/view/pod/perldelta.pod).

 ***